 Credit risk is the risk that a counterparty defaults on its financially contracted obligations.
 Credit risk arises when the OFA undertakes financial and derivative transactions on behalf of the Corporation.
-The minimum credit rating of a new counterparty for swap transactions is AA- and R1-mid for money market investments.
+The minimum credit rating of a new counterparty for swap transactions is AA- and R1-mid, A-1 or P-1 for money market investments.
 The resulting exposure to a financial counterparty is capped at mark-to-market limits depending on the counterparty's credit rating and capital base.

-Policy on the Use of Derivatives
+Policy on the Use of Derivatives and Financial Instruments

-Derivatives are used to manage exposures arising from the borrowing and debt management programs in a sound and efficient manner consistent with the Annual Financing, Debt and Electricity Management Plan.
+Use of derivatives and other financial instruments is restricted to those that the OFA can price and whose risk exposures can be measured by the OFA.
+Derivatives are used to manage exposures arising from the borrowing and debt management programs in a sound and efficient manner.
 Risks arising from the use of derivatives are monitored and managed prudently.